ctm/Bataan-Memorial-Death-March/README.md

 back into running on Wednesdays with a 40# pack.

 I'm going to go ahead and log all my pack runs as I do them.
-In general, I'll be doing base building until the beginning of November.
-Exactly how I'll do that, I'm still refining.
+In general, I'm base building until the beginning of November.

 On May 30th, my plan was to run 13.1 miles with a 40 pound pack while keeping my heart rate at 130bpm, but with the proviso that if I wasn't